 The legal issues with data transfers are complex and lengthy to explain.
-If you have time to kill, we have written about it extensively here.
+If you have time to kill, covered them extensively here.

 In a nutshell, the Schrems II ruling of the EU Court of Justice invalidated a data transfer framework that allowed for easy data transfers to the US.
 European companies now need to rely on a mechanism called standard contractual clauses to transfer data overseas.
 In addition, they need to implement supplementary measures on top of these clauses to protect data from State surveillance.

 Right after the Schrems II ruling, privacy NGO noyb filed 101 complaints before several European DPAs against websites using Google Analytics and Facebook Connect.
 The European Data Protection Board (the organization gathering all European DPAs) later formed a task force to coordinate the approach at a European level.

-So far, this coordinated approach has led the Austrian, French, and Italian DPAs to declare Google Analytics unlawful.
+So far, this coordinated approach has led the Austrian, French, Italian, and Finnish data protection authorities to declare Google Analytics unlawful.
 Additionally, the Danish authority essentially said the same in a press release, and the Dutch authority announced earlier this year that it might follow suit.

 The core of the complaints is the supplementary measures required by the Schrems II ruling.
-No effective measures to protect personal data from State surveillance are available for GA and any other cloud-based services that need to process data in the clear1.
+No effective measures to protect personal data from State surveillance are available for GA and any other cloud-based service that need to process data in the clear1.
 It follows that Google can only comply with the GDPR by not processing any personal data in the U.S. at all, and this is not the case.
 Also, not for Google Analytics 4.

 Google Analytics 4 transfers personal data